csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 Sum of array 4950
 ```

-It is possible to combine MPI and OpenMP parallelization, so that
+It is possible to combine the MPI and OpenMP parallelizations, so that
-within a shared memory node OpenMP parallelization is used and
+within a shared memory node, the OpenMP parallelization is used, and
-between the nodes MPI.
+between the nodes, MPI.

 # GPU programming

-For **GPU parallelization** the most common alternatives are currently
+For **GPU parallelization**, the most common alternatives are currently
 the following:
 - CUDA is an extension to C by the GPU vendor Nvidia.
-With CUDA the
+With CUDA, the
-  parts of the code that are to be run on CPUs are written in C/C++
+  parts of the code that are to be run on CPUs are written in C/C++,
   and the computing intensive parts that are offloaded to GPUs (called
   *kernels*) are written in CUDA.
-CUDA is a relatively low level approach
+CUDA is a relatively low-level approach
   that requires a lot of work and careful programming to utillize the
   highly parallel processor.
-When done right the performance is very good.
+When done right, the performance is very good.
-- HIP can be considered to be the AMD version of CUDA and the
+- HIP can be considered to be the AMD version of CUDA, and the
   conversion between them is mostly one-to-one.
-- OpenACC is a directive based approach to GPU programming available
+- OpenACC is a directive-based approach to GPU programming available
   for Fortran and C/C++.
 The programmer inserts special pseudo
   comments to the program based on which a compatible compiler
   generates the necessary machine code for GPU execution.
 Programming
-  with OpenACC is easier than with CUDA and the performance can be quite
+  with OpenACC is easier than with CUDA, and the performance can be quite
   good.
-- During the last few years OpenMP has been extended to support GPU
+- During the last few years, OpenMP has been extended to support GPU
-  offloading and it is quite comparable to OpenACC.
-Currently the
+  offloading and is quite comparable to OpenACC.
+Currently, the
-  compiler support is not quite on a satisfactory level but in the
+  compiler support is not quite on a satisfactory level, but in the
-  long run OpenMP is considered (or at least hoped) to become
+  long run, OpenMP is considered (or at least hoped) to become
   mainstream for GPU programming.
-- Various portability frameworks like Kokkos, Raja and SYCL.
+- There are various portability frameworks, such as Kokkos, Raja and SYCL.

-When using multiple GPU nodes, all the above approaches can be
+When using multiple GPU nodes, all above approaches can be
 combined with MPI.